 Wow.
 It’s hard to describe the magnitude of my feelings when I look back on my graduation at the end of June.
 I’ve graduated from the Bolshoi Ballet Academy after four years of intensity I never dreamed I would ever experience.
 I am now only the third British female student to graduate from the Bolshoi Ballet Academy in its 243-year history!
 I have my Diploma, I’ve taken my bags, and I’ve left the Academy as a graduate.
+If you’d like to follow my career as a professional classical dancer, go over to my Instagram page here.

 The experience was one I shall never forget; being handed my diploma by our Director, Marina Konstantinova Leonova, in my graduation outfit I’ve had picked out since December with my fellow graduates and friends!